 ABOUT THE ARTIST

-Her famous series of public art located in Baguio City, Philippines, entitled Hila-bana, temporary stitching, which is a term used as the unifying concept of her works portraying the figures of the collective identities of the Cordillerans.
+Her famous series of public art is found in Baguio City, Philippines, entitled Hila-bana, temporary stitching, unified by the red string concept portraying anthropological figures of the collective identities of the Cordilleras.
 She has been visually reformulating and developing this creative voyage in tune with the National Commission for Culture and the Arts and Harnisch Foundation in New York.